Regulations for The Bachelor of Veterinary Science - BVSc

 Student progression

-9. Candidates must pass all courses offered in each year of the programme before progressing to the next year of the programme.
+9. Candidates must pass all course(s) offered in each semester of the programme before progressing to the next semester of the programme except in the Fifth Year which consists of a 120-credit course that runs all year.
 This includes all zero-credited courses.
 In special circumstances, 227.110 and 227.130 may be deferred until the second year of the programme with permission of the Academic Lead for the BVSc Programme (or their delegate) but must be passed no later than 31 December of the BVSc2 year before the candidate may progress to the next year of the programme.

-11. For candidates enrolled in the BVSc curriculum commencing in 2022 or earlier the Pro Vice-Chancellor (or delegate) may admit any candidate to a supplementary assessment in a course or courses in which the candidate failed to gain a pass, in accordance with the BVSc Supplementary Assessment Policy.
+11. For candidates selected into the BVSc programme in 2022 or earlier the Pro Vice-Chancellor (or delegate) may admit any candidate to a supplementary assessment in a course or courses in which the candidate failed to gain a pass, in accordance with the BVSc Supplementary Assessment Policy.

-12. For candidates enrolled in the BVSc curriculum commencing in 2022 or earlier the Pro Vice-Chancellor (or delegate) may grant students a compensated pass with a C- grade for any one course in a year (with the exception of pass/fail courses) in light of their overall performance for the year, where either of the following conditions apply:
+12. For candidates selected into the BVSc programme in 2022 or earlier the Pro Vice-Chancellor (or delegate) may grant students a compensated pass with a C- grade for any one course in a year (with the exception of pass/fail courses) in light of their overall performance for the year, where either of the following conditions apply:

 (a) for a course that is failed on the basis of not achieving a total mark of at least 50%: any compulsory minimum marks in individual assessments in that course are achieved, and only that course in the year is failed with an overall mark of at least 48%, and at least a C+ grade pass has been obtained in all other courses in the year; or